History of Norway: Union with Denmark

 Sweden was able to pull out of the Kalmar Union in 1523, thus creating Denmark–Norway under the rule of a king in Copenhagen.
 King Frederick I favoured Martin Luther's Reformation, but it was not popular in Norway, where the Church was the sole remaining national institution and the country was too poor for the clergy to be very corrupt.
 Initially, Frederick agreed not to try to introduce Protestantism to Norway but in 1529 he changed his mind.
 Norwegian resistance was led by Olav Engelbrektsson, Archbishop of Trondheim, who invited the old king Christian II back from his exile in the Netherlands.
-Christian returned but his army was defeated and Christian spent the rest of his life in prison.
+Christian returned but his army was defeated and he spent the rest of his life in prison.